Monday, 25 January 2010

 But who am I kidding?
 They probably met a quick and quiet dispatch at the bottom of some dumpster, noticed as much, as a fish does a bicycle thrown into a river.

 So maybe I subconsciously created this blog so I could communicate with those someone else's, so I can write these posts, which will likely be viewed as much as what those books were recycled into – maybe pencils to write more pencil material.
 A rolling space, kept, not so much for display but to feel in touch with people, the tribe so to speak, kind of like the ham radio set that Mark’s parents in the film, “Pump Up The Volume” give him to talk with his friends back East though he discovers he can’t reach them so he does this pirate radio broadcast to no one and nowhere special every night from his basement.
+I remember being taken with the idea, it’s kind of a cool thought to broadcast whatever you want, whenever you want however you wish, to no one or anyone wherever they may be.
+Or like setting a net down somewhere in a stream where fish, or something, can swim through.

 I never kept a log as such back then – just a private journal and always with me in wind and rain, writing in cars, buses, planes, trains, kitchens, trolleys, gardens, lawns, tents, standing and sitting, restaurants and cafes, street corners, barber shops, malls, escalators and stairs and elevators, parks, beaches, boats, theatres, schools – the various books carried and represented every place that I'd been, seen, every thought and feeling I've felt and person I've known in those years even if not captured, a record of those years careening like a rickshaw through a Delhi night – a symbol of the moments, not of what anything could've been but just what it was, paper outside the head, of all that did happen, to ground you in times when you questioned whether all the faces, the pursuits, place and encounters and occurrences were true.